vinhnx/vintage/README.md

 In the future, I will try to support local dependency path and attempt to mimic the like of Cocoapods and Carthage.

 This meant for personal educational purpose as I'm learning to write Swift scripting, but feel free to use in your project if you see fit.
-Pull PR is very welcome 😄 !
+PRs is very welcome 😄 !

 ## Installation